 The grain sizes of 54 groups as the sample data are selected to train the FNN model.
 Moreover, the grain sizes of 6 groups as the non-sample data are used to confirm the validity of the microstructure model.
 Finally, the comparison between the predicted and the experimental grain size for the partial sampled data is shown in Table 2.
 It is seen in Table 2 that the maximum difference and the minimum difference between the predicted and the experimental grain size for the sample data are 5.40% and -0.06%, respectively.
 Table 3 shows the comparison between the predicted and the experimental grain size for the maximum difference and the mon-sampled data.
 It is seen that the maximum difference and the minimum difference between the predicted and the experimental grain size for the non-sampled data.
 It is seen that the maximum difference and the minimum difference between the predicted and the experimental grain size for the non-sampled data.
-It is seen that the maximum difference and the minimum difference between the predicted and the experimental grain size for the non-sample data are 5.40% and the experimental grain size for the non-sampled data.
-It is seen that the maximum difference and the minimum difference between the predicted and the experimental grain size for the non-sample data are
+It is seen that the maximum difference and the minimum difference between the predicted and the experimental grain size for the non-sample data are seen the predicted and the minimum difference between the predicted and the experimental grain size for the non-sample data are